 Multiple Color Options

-Though not related to the KBG’s performance, it’s worth noting that this drip coffee brewer comes in a multitude of different colored finishes.
-There are 28 different color options to be specific, ranging from calming purple to sexy red to classic black and silver.
+Though not related to the KBG’s performance, it’s worth noting that this drip coffee brewer comes in different colored finishes.
+There are 28-color options specifically, ranging from calming purple to sexy red to classic black and silver.

 Technivorm Moccamaster 59691 KB